aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 );
 ```

-If your services require environment variables, you can use the `environmentVariables` or `environmentFiles`
+You can use the `environmentVariables` or `environmentFiles` parameters to specify environment variables
-parameter to do so:
+for your services:

 ```ts
 new ec2.InitConfig([
   ec2.InitFile.fromString('/myvars.env', 'VAR_FROM_FILE="VAR_FROM_FILE"'),